ReviveDiff: A Universal Diffusion Model for Restoring Images in Adverse Weather Conditions: Experiments

 \subsection{Ablation Studies}

-We conducted further ablation studies to validate the effectiveness of the proposed key components: Coarse-to-Fine Learning, Multi-Attentional Feature Complementation and Guided Losses of Edge and Histogram Priors.
-We select the challenging task of nighttime image defogging to conduct ablation studies on our proposed method.
-Table~\ref{GTA5} presents a detailed comparison. \\
+We performed additional ablation studies to validate the effectiveness of our key components: Coarse-to-Fine Learning (C2F), Multi-Attentional Feature Complementation (MAFC), and the guided losses based on Edge and Histogram Priors.
+Quantitative comparisons on the UIEB underwater dataset and the GTA5 nighttime hazing dataset are presented in Tables~\ref{Underwater} and~\ref{GTA5}, respectively.
+Fig.~\ref{ablationfig} provides visual comparisons, including edge maps, highlighting the influence of each ablated component in these challenging scenarios.